 Yogurt Plumcake

-Today I am going to share with you a recipe from my childhood.
-While growing up in Italy, the morning treats I liked the most were small yogurt plumcakes sold by a famous Italian brand.
-I am not sure how this cake got its name, being that there are no plums in it… but it…
+Easy to slice and pleasant throughout the day, Yogurt Plumcake fits naturally into breakfast, snack time, or a quiet moment with tea.
+While growing up in Italy, the morning treats I loved most were small yogurt plumcakes sold by a famous Italian brand.
+I am not sure how this cake got its name, as there…

 Spiced Potato Wedges with Easy Sweet Chilli Sauce